-A public hearing notice was advertised in the Desert Star Weekly on Friday, August 30, 2019 and was mailed to all property owners within a 300-foot radius of the subject property on Wednesday, August 28, 2019.
-As of this writing, staff has not received any comments.
+A public hearing notice was advertised in the Desert Star Weekly on Friday, November 8, 2019 and was mailed to all property owners within a 300-foot radius of the subject property on Wednesday, November 6, 2019.
+As of this writing staff has received one (1) letter in opposition to the proposed Zone Map & General Plan amendments.
+Staff has addressed those comments by revising the recommended findings of fact.
+The letter is attached as Exhibit No. 13.